This post contains affiliate links.

 Okra

 Seasonality: Okra is a unique and flavorful vegetable that is popular in Southern and Caribbean cuisines.
-In the United States, peak season for fresh okra runs from late spring through summer.
+In the United States, peak season runs from late spring through summer.

-Selecting: When selecting fresh okra, look for those that are firm and brightly colored, with no signs of blemishes or discoloration.
+Selecting: Look for okra that is firm and somewhat brightly colored (it doesnโt really get to be a stunning green).
+It should have no signs of blemishes or discoloration.
 The pods should be tender and snap easily when bent.
-To know if your okra is ripe, look for small pods that are less than 4 inches long – larger pods can be tough and fibrous.
+Look for small pods that are less than 4 inches long โ larger pods can be tough and fibrous.
+Trust us on this.
+If you grow it at home, resist the temptation to let it grow larger.

-Storing: When storing fresh okra, keep them in a paper bag in the refrigerator for up to four days.
-To prepare okra, rinse them under cold water and slice off the stem and tip.
-Okra can be boiled, fried, roasted, or grilled, and is often used as a thickener in soups and stews.
-With its distinctive texture and flavor, okra is a flavorful addition to any summer meal.
+Storing and Use: Okra can be stored in a paper bag in the refrigerator for up to four days.
+To prep it, rinse it under cold water and slice off the stem and tip.
+It can be boiled, fried, roasted, or grilled, which is our hands-down favorite method.
+Okra is also a great thickening agent for vegan gumbo or soup.

 Radish

-Selecting: When selecting fresh radishes, look for those that are firm and brightly colored, with no signs of blemishes or discoloration.
-The bulbs should be uniform in size and shape, and the greens should be bright and fresh.
-To know if your radish is ripe, gently press on the bulb – it should feel firm and not give easily.
+Selecting: Look for radishes that are firm, bright red, and have neither blemishes nor discoloration.
+The bulbs should be fairly round, and the greens (if present) should be bright and fresh.
+To know if a radish is ripe, gently press on the bulb โ it should feel firm and not give easily.

-Storing: When storing fresh radishes, remove the greens and store the bulbs in a plastic bag in the refrigerator for up to two weeks.
-To prepare radishes, rinse them under cold water and slice off the stem and tip.
+Storing and Use: To store fresh radishes remove the greens (they are edible and can be mixed with other salad greens) and store the bulbs in a plastic bag in the refrigerator for up to two weeks.
+To prep radishes, rinse them under cold water and slice off the stem and tip.
 Radishes can be sliced or grated and added to salads or sandwiches, or pickled for a tangy snack.
-With their crisp texture and spicy flavor, radishes are a delicious addition to any summer meal, like this radish salad or these vegan spring rolls!
+Radishes are usually a bit actor, and rarely the star of the show.
+Give them a try in radish salad or these vegan spring rolls.

 Rhubarb